Oocyte: Characteristics

+Oolemma

+The oolemma is the cell membrane of an oocyte: The oolemma, is not consistent with a lipid bilayer as the bilayer is not present and does not consist of lipids.
+Rather, the structure has an inner layer, the fertilization envelope, and the exterior is made up of the zona pellucida (vitelline membrane in non-mammals), which is made up of glycoproteins; however, channels and proteins are still present for their functions in the membrane.

 Cytoplasm

 Oocytes are rich in cytoplasm, which contains yolk granules to nourish the cell early in development.

 Nucleus

 During the primary oocyte stage of oogenesis, the nucleus is called a germinal vesicle.

 The only normal human type of secondary oocyte has the 23rd (sex) chromosome as 23,X (female-determining), whereas sperm can have 23,X (female-determining) or 23,Y (male-determining).

 Nest

-The space within an ovum or immature ovum is located is the cell-nest.
+Oocytes are derived from germ cell nests of oogonia in the ovaries.

 Cumulus-oocyte complex

-The cumulus-oocyte complex contains layers of tightly packed cumulus cells surrounding the oocyte in the Graafian follicle.
+The cumulus-oocyte complex contains layers of tightly packed cumulus cells surrounding and in contact with the oocyte in the Graafian follicle.
 The oocyte is arrested in Meiosis II at the stage of metaphase II at the diplotene stage and is considered a secondary oocyte.
 Before ovulation, the cumulus complex goes through a structural change known as cumulus expansion.
 The granulosa cells transform from tightly compacted to an expanded mucoid matrix.
 Many studies show that cumulus expansion is critical for the maturation of the oocyte because the cumulus complex is the oocyte's direct communication with the developing follicle environment.
 It also plays a significant role in fertilization, though the mechanisms are not entirely known and are species specific.